certsocietegenerale/fame/docs/concept.rst

 .. image:: /images/concept-architecture.png

 Components can all be on the same server, or split across multiple servers.
+A dockerized version of FAME is also available.

 The web server is where antivirus modules and threat intelligence modules are executed.

-Everything else (processing modules, reporting modules and intelligence modules lookups) is executed on workers.
+Everything else (preloading modules, processing modules, reporting modules and intelligence modules lookups) is executed on workers.